AlexFlipnote/discord.http/docs/pages/format.rst

         """
         This is a function.

+        Here is more information about the function.
+        It is separated from the short summary by a blank line.

         Parameters
         ----------
         arg1:
             This is the first argument.
+            We skip the type hint inside the docstring.
         arg2:
             This is the second argument.
+            We skip the type hint inside the docstring.

         Returns/Yields
         --------------